Pearl Aday: Career

 In 1994, she was a backing singer for Meat Loaf's 1994 Everything Louder summer tour promoting the album Bat out of Hell II, as well as the follow-up tour in 1996, Born to Rock.
 She was a member of her father's backing band when they performed at the inaugural ball in 1997 for Bill Clinton.
 She became a full-fledged member of Neverland Express, Meat Loaf's touring band, from 1998-2003.
 In 2003, she sang on Meat Loaf's album Couldn't Have Said It Better on the duet "Man of Steel."
-On October 31, 2007, Pearl supported Meat Loaf one concert on his Seize the Night tour.
+Pearl opened for Meat Loaf at the October 31, 2007 concert of the Seize the Night tour.

-She was portrayed in the 2000 TV movie To Hell and Back by Elisabeth Lund.

-She was featured on an album by the band Filter and was a backing singer for Mötley Crüe on their "Maximum Rock" tour, featured on the DVD release of the tour, "Lewd, Crued, and Tattooed."
+She sang backing vocals at two shows with Sixx:A.M. and was a backing singer for Mötley Crüe on their "Maximum Rock" tour, featured on the DVD release of the tour, "Lewd, Crued, and Tattooed."
 She was also with a Los Angeles-based band named Stella, fronted by Nancy Hower (Star Trek: Voyager), which broke up before releasing an album.
 She currently releases music with Pearl, a band in which she is the lead singer.
 The other musicians in the band are Mother Superior, best known for their work in The Rollins Band with Henry Rollins.

 Aday is married to Anthrax guitarist Scott Ian.
 Her photographs appeared on Music of Mass Destruction: Live from Chicago released by Anthrax in 2004.
+In 2006, Aday appeared in episodes 3-7 of VH1’s Supergroup (TV series), which starred her husband Scott Ian, Ted Nugent, Sebastian Bach, Evan Seinfeld, and Jason Bonham.

 Aday now fronts the band Pearl which also features her husband Scott on guitar.
 In March 2008, they opened for Velvet Revolver in the UK.